activeloopai/deeplake/docs/source/Deep-Memory.rst

     :language: sql

 This page describes  :meth:`ds.query <deeplake.core.vectostore.deep_memory>`.
-DeepMemory is a deep learning model that is trained on the dataset to improve the search results, by alligning queries with the corpus dataset.
+DeepMemory is a deep learning model that is trained on the dataset to improve the search results, by aligning queries with the corpus dataset.
 It gives up to +22% of recall improvement on an eval dataset.
 To use deep_memory, please subscribe to our waitlist.

 Syntax